This is a great opportunity to evaluate your surface grade.

-In “Renovation Part 1” we talked about getting the grass back into shape after the season as well as dealing with any lip issues that may have developed during the season.
-Now, we move to the infield skin itself.
 This time of year is the best time to do any renovation on the infield skin whether it is minor or major.
 You have plenty of time to work on it without the pressure of an opening day deadline and still plenty of favorable weather and soil moisture conditions.

 A season can take a toll on an infield resulting in ragged turf edges and high and low spots in the infield skin.
 Reestablish your turf edges by running string lines and scribing arcs to mark out where you need the turf edges trimmed back in order to give the field some crisp, clean edges.
 If you find that trimming your baselines or infield edges are making those skinned areas too large, you may have to consider placing a strip of new sod in along the edges in order to reduce the width of the baselines or the size of the infield.
 This is usually inevitable over time where cool season grasses are grown.
 Southern grasses will grow much more aggressively into the skin areas and therefore trimming edges is a more frequent task where they are grown.